HexCorpProgramming/HexCorpDiscordAIManual/docs/index.md

 ## hc!drone_status

-Allows Trusted Users to view information of relevant ⬡-Drones.
+Allows Trusted Users, moderators and drones themselves to view information of relevant ⬡-Drones.
 This command is **DM only** and cannot be used in the HexCorp server.

 Information currently includes:
 - Optimization
 - ID Prepending
 - Identity Enforcement
-- Glitchiness levels.
+- Glitchiness levels
+- Battery status and level

+Additionally ⬡-Drones can see their own Trusted Users.

 Examples: